 Methods of Pregnancy Testing

-There are two ways of testing for hCG levels, either via urine or blood (source).
+There are two ways of testing for HCG levels: urine or blood.

 The lower the number of mlU/ml, the more sensitive the testing kit is.
 The range is usually between 10mIU/ml and 50 mIU/ml.

 If you do have a negative test, wait a few days and test again.
-Your urine hormone levels might have risen enough for the test to detect.
+(Or, if you’re like me, test daily until you are sure of your result.)
+Your urine hormone levels will eventually rise enough for the test to detect a pregnancy if you are, in fact, pregnant.

-hCG is found in your blood a lot sooner than in urine.
-A positive test might be detected as soon as six to eight days after conception.
+HCG can be detected in your blood a lot sooner than in urine.
+A positive blood test might be detected as soon as six to eight days after conception.

-You would need to visit your doctor to have a blood test, but they will likely advise you to wait till after your missed period.
+You need to visit your doctor to have a blood test, but they will likely advise you to wait until after your missed period.

 Even if you do a home pregnancy test and get a positive result, your doctor may still do a blood test to confirm this.